kwshi/slick/README.md

 Slick tries to combine the best of both worlds: a concise, _dynamic-feeling_, versatile coding style combined with the safety of static types.
-We achieve this goal using two concepts from functional-programming research: _type inference_ and _row polymorphism_.
+We achieve this goal using two concepts from functional-programming research: _type inference_ and _row polymorphism_/_structural typing_.
 (If those phrases don't mean anything to you, don't worry!
 You don't need to understand them to use its features.)
-These tools allow Slick's syntax to be nearly as simple as vanilla Python--requiring no type-annotations whatsoever--while still providing a mechanism for type-checking and type-safety.
+These tools allow Slick to be virtually as simple, expressive, and flexible as vanilla Python--requiring no type-annotations whatsoever--while still providing a mechanism for type-checking and type-safety.

 The gist of how it works is this: when you write down an expression like `a + b`, we can tell without _evaluating_ the code that `a` and `b` must be numbers--